Salimgarh Fort: Structure

 Salimgarh Fort has a triangular layout, with thick walls constructed using rubble masonry.
 The fort features circular bastions and has undergone multiple phases of repair and restoration since its construction.

 An arch bridge connects the fort to the Red Fort on its northeastern side.
-This bridge was built during the reign of Bahadur Shah Zafar, and the gate at this point is known as the Bahadur Shah Gate.
+This bridge was built during the reign of Emperor Jahangir and modified many times, and the gate at this point is known as the Bahadur Shah Gate.
 The gate is constructed primarily of brick masonry, with selective use of red sandstone.

 During British rule, a railway line was laid through the area after the demolition of an earlier bridge.
 This construction divided Salimgarh Fort from the Red Fort and damaged a portion of the latter, an act that was at the time regarded as insensitive and detrimental to heritage preservation.
 The railway line effectively truncated the fort.

 As a prison

 During the reign of Aurangzeb, Salimgarh Fort was first converted into a prison.
 Aurangzeb imprisoned his brother Murad Baksh —who had supported him in his conflict against their elder brother Dara Shikoh—at this fort.
 Murad Baksh was reportedly captured while asleep after a drinking binge at Mathura.
 The official reason for his imprisonment was cited as "apostasy for abandoning the fundamental tenets of Islam".
 He was later transferred to Gwalior, where he was executed.

 It is also said that Aurangzeb imprisoned his eldest daughter, Zebunnisa, at Salimgarh Fort for 21 years until her death.
 Zebunnisa, known for her poetry and interest in music, was reportedly confined for engaging in pursuits that clashed with Aurangzeb's orthodox and austere beliefs.
 Her sympathy towards her brother Muhammad Akbar, who had fallen out of favour with the emperor, is also believed to have contributed to her imprisonment.

 Following the Indian Rebellion of 1857, the British briefly detained the last Mughal emperor, Bahadur Shah Zafar II, at this fort after capturing him at Humayun's Tomb.
 He was later exiled to Rangoon (present-day Yangon), Burma.
 Due to its use for detaining political prisoners, the fort has often been compared to the Tower of London in England, where many state prisoners were held and, in some cases, executed or left to die.

 Before India attained independence from British rule, Salimgarh Fort was again used as a prison.
 From 1945 until August 1947, prisoners of the Indian National Army (INA) were held here.
 In recognition of those who died in the prison, the fort has since been renamed Swatantrata Senani Smarak (Freedom Fighters' Memorial).

 There are also several legends associated with the fort, particularly regarding paranormal activity.
 One of the more well-known stories involves the spirit of Zebunnisa, veiled in black, said to sing her poems on moonlit nights.
 Another tale recounts the sounds of moaning and groaning—believed to be those of INA soldiers who were tortured and died in captivity—heard in the area.
 These narratives have contributed to the fort's symbolic link between the Mughal and British eras in India's history.